Bug report #7458

 Larry, the code crashing is not being compiled on Mac.

 Ok, I updated that code and tested on Ubuntu and Win 7, but maybe my test composers wern't complicated enough (or something like that).
 Could you try "reverting that change in the commit":commit:160a5c47273a8052c7155e451961be379f63264e#src/app/qgisapp.cpp, and see if that helps?

-#5 Updated by Andreas Neumann almost 7 years ago
+#5 Updated by Andreas Neumann over 7 years ago

 - Crashes QGIS or corrupts data changed from No to Yes

 Will have to test tomorrow at work - I am at home now and do not have the projects at hand.
 I wasn't aware about this new setting "Open project on launch" - so I did not use that (knowingly).